-If not located, notification of the emergency contact and local law enforcement no later than

-24 hours after the student is determined missing will be made to determine if they know the whereabouts of the student.
+If not located, notification of the missing person contact and local law enforcement no later than 24 hours after the student is determined missing will be made to determine if they know the whereabouts of the student.
 The Dean of Students or his/her will make the notification of the emergency contact designee.
 If the student is an off-campus resident, appropriate family members or associates are encouraged to make an official missing person report to the law enforcement agency with jurisdiction.
 Local law enforcement will be notified in all cases even if the student has not provided an emergency contact, and the college will provide the necessary information to assist in locating the missing student.

-If the missing student is under the age of 18 and is not an emancipated individual, DPS will also notify the student's parent or legal guardian.
+If the missing student is under the age of 18 and is not an emancipated individual, DPS will also notify the student's parent or legal guardian and any other designated contact person within 24 hours.